-“Signs of impending pressures were evident in the early Q4FY20 results from private banks, which will increase from H1FY21 despite the relief measures announced by the authorities,” said Fitch, the rating agency.
+This may show the impact of fresh slippages and it’ll solely be reflected meaningfully once regulative forbearance ends in August this year.
+“Signs of impending pressures were evident within the early Q4FY20 results from non-public banks, which can increase from H1FY21 despite the relief measures declared by the authorities,” said Fitch, the rating agency.

 The delay can pressurize sectors and segments towards an asset quality ratio worsen. personal loaning institutions have either higher asset quality or loan-loss cover than PSBs, but stay exposed because of their large retail books.